 - Meaning of motivation.

 - Types of motivation:

 - intrinsic and extrinsic.

-- o rewards and incentives.
+- rewards and incentives.

 - Arousal and performance; how one is affected by the other.

 - Physiological responses of the body to arousal:

-- o production of adrenaline.
+- production of adrenaline,

-- o increased heart rate,
+- increased heart rate,

-- o increased respiration,
+- increased respiration,

-- o muscles tense in readiness for action.
+- muscles tense in readiness for action.

 - Inverted U Theory (Yerkes-Dodson Theory).

 - Causes of over-arousal.

 - Causes of decline in performance; anxiety.

 - Need for relaxation and visualisation.

 - Goal setting SMARTER (specific, measurable, agreed, realistic, time-phased, exciting, recorded).
 As a means of controlling anxiety.

 - Mental rehearsal.